caltechlibrary/newt/newt_yaml_syntax.md

 `checkboxes`
 : A checkbox element.
 In SQL if the checkbox is exclusive (e.g. a radio button) then the result is stored in a single column, if multiple checks are allowed it is stored as a JSON Array column.

-Newt may add additional types in the future.
+Newt does NOT support the FILE input type because Newt applications do not support file uploads.
+Additional types maybe added in the future either through aliasing to input elements that validate with a regexp or web components.

 ## Example Newt YAML for router and code generator